• Skip to content

 February 9, 2019 by Matt Pavlik Leave a Comment

 The whole purpose of Christ’s sacrifice was to move us out from under the requirements of the law and into grace.
-But without obligation, some people will take advantage of this.
-Doesn’t this make grace cheap?
+But without obligation, some people might take advantage of this.
+Does this make grace cheap?

 If someone thinks they can outsmart God, then they are already deceived and hopeless.
 Salvation isn’t a tradeable commodity.
 If you find a free movie pass, you can use it to get into a movie theater even if the pass wasn’t intended for you.
 But a “salvation pass” doesn’t work that way.

-God issues a salvation pass to the specific person.
+God issues a salvation pass to a specific person.
 The pass is bound to that person’s heart by faith.
 No one else can use it.
+You might be able to sneak into a movie theatre, but not heaven.

 If a person tells God he believes in Him so he can acquire a pass, and his heart isn’t in it, he is only deceiving himself.
 His heart isn’t in it, so it won’t work.
 He isn’t a new creation.
 He doesn’t have a new heart.
-No one can steal from God.
 No one can trick God into giving out a salvation pass.

 I used the following image in my book, Confident Identity, to show the contrast between someone who only changes on the outside (conforming) versus someone who is changing from the inside (transforming).